 Teaching Assistants (TAs) play an essential role in our students’ learning process.
 They support instructors by tutoring students, marking papers and proctoring during tests and exams.
 They support students by answering questions, helping solve problems and providing useful feedback.
 TAs for laboratory courses guide students to perform experiments properly and safely.
 TAs also support the University by modelling ethical behaviour, preserving academic integrity, protecting student privacy and maintaining a safe environment.

 In return for their contributions, TAs earn money and gain experience teaching and communicating.
 The experience provides a new perspective from which to consider teaching, learning and the discipline of chemical engineering.

 Each term, the Department will announce the start of the application process for teaching assistant positions for the next term.
-Contact Bettina Wahl for more information.
+Contact Colleen Mechler for more information.